slaclab/surf-tutorial/labs/01-AXI-Lite_register_endpoint/README.md

       axiSlaveRegisterR(axilEp, x"000", 0, BUILD_INFO_DECODED_C.fwVersion);
 ```
 `BUILD_INFO_DECODED_C.fwVersion` is defined in the BuildInfoPkg package and
 will equal the `PRJ_VERSION` environmental variable in the local Makefile.
 The `axiSlaveRegisterR()` VHDL code above will map the 32-bit value
 to address offset 0x000 using `axilEp` to hold the transaction response
 information.
 When the read address is `0x----_-000`, then the `fwVersion` will
 be returned.
 When the write address is `0x----_-000`, then the `AXI_RESP_DECERR_C`
-will be the write transaction responds.
+will be the write transaction response.

 Note: The axiSlaveRegisterR()/axiSlaveRegister() automatically determines the width
 of the address argument and will use the `std_match` function, which is why the `-`
 character defined in the address description above.
 This means the "absolute" address
 does not need to be defined at the end point (only the lower address decoding bits).
 Using relative address with axiSlaveRegisterR()/axiSlaveRegister() enables the code
 to be reusable for different device address offsets.